 You don’t want to be caught off guard in case the patient tries to cook and starts a fire.

-Put locking knob covers on the stove knobs to keep the person from being able to turn on the stove.
+Put locking knob covers on the stove knobs.
+These safety knobs keep the person from being able to turn on the stove burners.

 The cabinets where cleaning supplies are kept should be locked with a child proof cabinet latch, and any mats in the kitchen need to be either removed entirely or be non-slip.

-All doors in the house must have locks, especially doors that lead to the basement, closets or attic.
+All doors in the house must have locks, especially front doors and those that lead to the basement, closets or attic.

 Any keys to the doors or the car need to be put away where the patient can’t get hold of them